pyca/pyopenssl/doc/api/ssl.rst

     verify that the two values supplied are equal.
 Third, the value given as the *userdata* parameter to :py:meth:`set_passwd_cb`.
 If an error occurs, *callback* should return a false value (e.g. an empty string).

+.. py:method:: Context.set_session_cache_mode(mode)

+    Set the behavior of the session cache used by all connections using this Context.
+The previously set mode is returned.
+See :py:const:`SESS_CACHE_*` for details about particular modes.

+    .. versionadded:: 0.14

+.. py:method:: Context.get_session_cache_mode()

+    Get the current session cache mode.

+    .. versionadded:: 0.14

 .. py:method:: Context.set_session_id(name)